Overview

 What is sentiment analysis?

 Sentiment analysis is the automated process of identifying whether a piece of text expresses a positive, negative, or neutral opinion, using natural language processing and machine learning.
+In customer experience, it is applied to feedback from reviews, surveys, social media, and contact center transcripts to classify large volumes of text instantly without manual reading.

 What is the difference between sentiment analysis and emotion analysis?